donaldh/prod-odl-kafka/README.md

 wget -q -O - https://raw.githubusercontent.com/opendaylight/odlparent/master/settings.xml > ~/.m2/settings.xml
 ```

+If this plugin is supposed to be deployed on a pre-existed ODL container (see step 4), you will also need to replace the '<version>' value with the release version of your target ODL container.
+[NOTE: at the moment only Lithium releases have been tested and supported]

-You will also need to check your target Lithium container's version and edit the `<parent>` section of the `odl-kafka-plugin/kafka-agent/impl/pom.xml` file.
+This can be done by editing the `<parent>` section of the `prod-odl-kafka/kafka-agent/impl/pom.xml` file.
 Below is an example that builds for `Lithium-SR3` release.

 ```
 <parent>